regnarg/bc/text/changedet.md

   * \pfact{It is possible to delete a file that is opened by a process.
 That process can happily continue using the file.}
     {Inodes in kernel are reference counted.
-Only when all in-kernel references to the inode are gone *and* the inode has no links, it is physically deleted.}
+Only when all in-kernel references to the inode are gone \textit{and} the inode has no links, it is physically deleted.}

   * \pfact{To rename or delete a file, you do not need write